dhh1128/sivanea.com/doggy.md

 He saw the little pebbles on the ground, near his eye.
 He saw the little pebbles, all ruby red for some strange reason.
 He thought that he would like to know the reason for it.
 He would like to know why there were so many little ruby red little pebbles here in the desert.
 He thought that it would be good to sell them in the plaza on Saturday.
 He thought that he could make a lot of money, and get very drunk.

-He thought that he didn't like to be lonely--he had never liked to be lonely.
+He thought that he didn't like to be lonely &mdash; he had never liked to be lonely.
 He thought that it was very nice, very lucky, that the little doggy had come to keep him company.
 He thought that he would have liked to say not to stay so far away.
 He tried to call it closer, but he couldn't speak.

 The little doggy seemed to understand anyway, and it came slowly forward.
 Rafa thought that it was a very nice little doggy.
 Yes, it was a very nice little doggy.